mjansson/rpmalloc/README.md

 VirtualAlloc has an internal granularity of 64KiB.
 However, mmap lacks this granularity control, and the implementation instead oversizes the memory mapping with configured span size to be able to always return a memory area with the required alignment.
 Since the extra memory pages are never touched this will not result in extra committed physical memory pages, but rather only increase virtual memory address space.

 All entry points assume the passed values are valid, for example passing an invalid pointer to free would most likely result in a segmentation fault. __The library does not try to guard against errors!__.

+# Other languages

+[Johan Andersson](https://github.com/repi) at Embark has created a Rust wrapper available at [rpmalloc-rs](https://github.com/EmbarkStudios/rpmalloc-rs)

 # License